 The chief justice issued an emergency order for the court on June 10 authorizing a delay of up to 30 days for criminal trials that would have otherwise been required to start between June 16 and July 31.

 Yolo County Superior Court: The court is open with reduced calendars for essential functions.
+Almost all appearances are being handled presumptively by video.
 Criminal jury trials are expected to resume in July.
 Some jurors are being asked to report by Zoom.
 Visitors are required to wear face coverings.

 Yuba County Superior Court: The court reopened May 1 “with strict social distancing” requirements in place.
 Visitors receive health screenings at the door and must wear face coverings.

 The California Supreme Court: